Bronze Cory Care Guide: The Bulletproof Beginner Catfish

 References

-• Froese, R. and D. Pauly, Eds.
+• Froese, R. And D. Pauly, Eds.
 FishBase.
 Corydoras aeneus.
 Accessed 2025.

 • SeriouslyFish.
 Corydoras aeneus species profile.
 Accessed 2025.

-• Dias, M.S. et al. (2024).
+• Dias, M.S.
+Et al. (2024).
 Phylogenomic revision of Corydoradinae (Siluriformes: Callichthyidae) and the reclassification of Corydoras into multiple genera.
 Zoological Journal of the Linnean Society.

 • Practical Fishkeeping.
 Bronze Corydoras Care Guide.
 Accessed 2025.